Exploring Hot Water Plumbing: A 101 Primer

 How long will the lifespan of a hot water heater?

-The life span of hot water heaters is contingent on the type and model.
-On average, a tank water heater can last between 8 and 12 years, while tanksless water heaters can last for up to 20 years.
+The lifespan of hot water heaters is contingent on the model and type.
+In general, a storage tank water heater can last between 8 and 12 years, while tankless water heaters could last as long as 20 years.

-Signs that your hot-water heater may need to be replaced are corrosion or rust around the tank’s tank, leaks, strange sounds, and a deficiency in hot water.
-If you are experiencing any of these problems it is recommended you consult a professional plumber.
+Signs that your hot-water heater is in need of being repaired include corrosion or rust on the tank, leaks, strange sounds, and a deficiency of hot water.
+If you are experiencing any of these problems it is recommended you speak with a professional plumber.